kyma-project/btp-manager/docs/user/03-50-service-binding-rotation.md

 ## Enable Automatic Rotation

 To enable automatic service binding rotation, use the **credentialsRotationPolicy** field within the `spec` section of the ServiceBinding resource.
-The field allows you to configure several parameters:
+The field allows you to configure the following parameters:

 | Parameter         | Type     | Description                                                                                                                               | Valid Values |
 |-----------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------|--------------|